 He has won prizes from other major international competitions: Beijing International Music Festival and Academy, Cincinnati World Piano Competition, Cleveland International Piano Competition, Five Towns Music and Art Foundation, Schimmel International Piano Competition, and the Tbilisi International Piano Competition.
 At Mannes College the NewSchool for Music, he won the two largest awards available to pianists: the Concerto Competition (as a freshman) and the Nadia Reisenberg Competition (as a sophomore).
 He studied at Mannes on a full scholarship as the recipient of the Nahum Guzik Piano Award.
 In 2018, he was awarded a career grant from Charlotte White’s Salon de Virtuosi.

+He was recently nominated an Artist-in-Residence with The Drozdoff Society, in whose Impromptu!
+Classical Music Recital Series he is a frequent performer.
 He was also honored as a winner of the 2014 Center for Musical Excellence (CME) International Performing Arts Grant, and joined the roster of CME Young Artists.

 His debut solo album, “Sounds of Transcendence,” is sponsored by CME and available on the Romeo Records label.
 Reviewing the album, Patrick Rucker of Gramophone Magazine praised his version of the Griffes Sonata as “ranking easily with the recordings of Garrick Ohlsson and Stephen Beus as the finest available,” in addition to extolling his “refined touch,” “rhetorical aptness,” and “fervent rapture” in music of Franck and Scriabin.